davidmarkclements/0x/readme.md

 Generates an `flamegraph.svg` file in the artifact output directory, in addition to the `flamegraph.html` file.

+### --prof-viz

+Experimental.
+Create an additional flame graph using log output when from the V8 `--prof`.
+This will create an additional flamegraph named according to the `--name` flag, prefixed with `v8-prof-`.
+If `--name` is set to - then flamegraph HTML will be streamed to STDOUT.

+Default: false

 ### --phase

 Stage in initialization to begin aggregating stacks.